-PROPOSED FINDINGS, REASONS FOR DECISION, AND RECOMMENDATIONS
+PROPOSED FINDINGS, CONDITIONS AND REASONS FOR DECISION

-Based on the Findings, the Commission determines the following:
+Based on the staff report and findings, the Commission determines:

 - 1. The Metro Code calls for consistency of the annexation with the Regional Framework Plan or any functional plan.
-The Commission concludes the annexation is consistent with this criterion because there were no directly applicable criteria for boundary changes found in the Regional Framework Plan, the Urban Growth Management Function Plan, or the Regional Transportation Plan. - 2.
+The Commission concludes the annexation is not inconsistent with this criterion because there were no directly applicable criteria for boundary changes found in the Regional Framework Plan, the Urban Growth Management Function Plan, or the Regional Transportation Plan. - 2.
 Metro Code 3.09.050(d)(1) requires the Commission's findings to address consistency with applicable provisions of urban service agreements or annexation plans adopted pursuant to ORS 195.
 As noted in the Findings, there are no such plans or agreements in place.
 Therefore the Commission finds that there are no inconsistencies between these plans/agreements and this annexation. - 3.
 The Metro Code, at 3.09.050(d)(3), requires the City's decision to be consistent with any "directly applicable standards or criteria for boundary changes contained in comprehensive land use plans and public facilities plans."
 The County Plan also identifies the property as Immediate Urban lands, which should ensure the "orderly, economic provision of public facilities and services."
 The property owner has demonstrated that the City can provide all necessary urban services.
 Nothing in the County Plan speaks directly to criteria for annexation.
 Therefore the Commission finds this proposal is consistent with the applicable plan as required Metro Code 3.09.050 (d)(3). - 4.
 The Commission concludes that the annexation is consistent with the City Comprehensive Plan that calls for a full range of urban services to be available to accommodate new development as noted in the Findings above.
 The City operates and provides a full range of urban services.
-Specifically with regard to water and sewer service, the City has both of these services available to serve the area from existing improvements in Salmonberry Drive and via the gravity sewer line that runs along the rear of the property.
-The existing home will continue to be serviced by Clackamas River Water. - With regard to storm drainage to the South End Basin, the city has the service available in the form of regulations to protect and control stormwater management. - 5.
+Specifically with regard to water and sewer service, the City has both of these services available to serve the area from existing improvements abutting the property. - 5.
+With regard to storm drainage to the South End Basin, the city has the service available in the form of regulations to protect and control stormwater management. - 6.
 The Commission notes that the Metro Code also calls for consistency of the annexation with urban planning area agreements.
-As stated in the Findings, the Oregon City-Clackamas County Urban Growth Management Agreement specifically provides for annexations by the City. - 6.
+As stated in the Findings, the Oregon City-Clackamas County Urban Growth Management Agreement specifically provides for annexations by the City. - 7.
 Metro Code 3.09.050(d)(5) states that another criterion to be addressed is "Whether the proposed change will promote or not interfere with the timely, orderly, and economic provision of public facilities and services."
-Based on the
+Based on the evidence in the Findings, the Commission concludes that the annexation will not interfere with the timely, orderly, and economic provision of services.